CTHRU/Hitrava/README.md

 JSON options:
   -j JSON, --json JSON  The filename of a Huawei Cloud JSON file containing
-                        the motion path detail data.
+                        the motion path detail data or the filename of the Huawei Cloud ZIP file containing the JSON file with the motion path detail data.
+In the latter case, the JSON file will be extracted to the directory in the --output_dir argument.
   --json_export         Exports a file with the JSON data of each single
                         activity that is converted from the JSON file in the --json argument.
 The file will be exported to the